 It's common for young children of reconciling couples to see their parents getting back together as a dream come true.
 And in some ways, a reconciliation can be in their best interests.
 "Unless there was anger and violence, for many children, the fantasy of their parents being back together continues for a long time," says Dr. Michelle Golland, clinical psychologist and momlogic expert.
 "If there can be mending, this will lessen conflict as they get older.
 For example, they won't have to address allegiances during family events like holidays and weddings.
-Even after many years, emotional issues
+Even after many years,

 Thinking of reconciling with your ex?
 Here are a few important factors you should closely consider, according to Dr. Golland:

 Reconcile for yourselves, not for your children.
 "The motivation should be for mutual love, respect and a wish for a happy future," says Dr. Golland.

 Process the problems that dissolved your marriage.
 Enlist professional help to understand and renegotiate the relationship, with a healthy and mindful understanding of why the divorce occurred.

 Focus on the positive.
 "When people divorce, the emphasis is often on the negatives and the faults in the other person," says Dr. Golland.
 "Concentrate on each other's strengths and focus on creating the positive and connected future you both desire."

 Forgiveness is key.
 Marriages that end in divorce have endured many ups and downs.
 Forgiving each other for past wounds and letting go of the past are crucial elements in creating a better future.